dwctsai/spotify-top-100-songs-from-any-date/README.md

 ```

 ### 5. Set the Spotify App's "Redirect URI"
+In the Spotify Developer Dashboard, click your app to go to its detail page.\
-In the Spotify developer dashboard, on your app's page click the green "Edit Settings" button at the top-right.
+Then click the green "Edit Settings" button at the top-right.

 In the "Redirect URIs" section, type in
 ```